daniestevez/gr-satellites/README.md

 [direwolf](https://github.com/wb2osz/direwolf).
 However, in case someone finds it useful, I have added `generic_4k8_fsk_ax25`, `generic_9k6_fsk_ax25` and `generic_19k2_fsk_ax25` generic decoders for 4k8, 9k6 and 19k2 FSK AX.25 packet
 radio.
-For the time being, I do not plan to add a 1k2 AFSK decoder, since it is not so easy to implement a good AFSK decoder (a good AGC is a challenge, for instance).
+Additionally, there is `generic_1k2_afsk_ax25` for 1k2 AFSK AX.25 packet radio.
+Note that the performance of the AFSK decoder may not be optimal due to improvable aspects in the signal processing (designing a good AGC is a challenge, for instance).

 ## Submitting telemetry to SatNOGS